norswap/nanoeth/src/com/norswap/nanoeth/trees/patricia/README.md

 the keys.
 This makes sure that all the descendants of a node (nodes starting with the same prefix) are contiguous, and enables efficient recursive insertions in the tree.

+(Note we currently do not do these things, since we do not yet build the state tree.)

 It should be noted that the current in-memory implementation does memoize the "Merkle root" (1) of every node in the tree.
 With this crucial optimization, we avoid traversing the whole tree when computing the new top-level Merkle root after a change to the tree.

+(1) Strictly speaking, the result of the yellow paper node composition, as the Merkle root itself (TRIE function) can introduce additional hashing when the node composition function does not itself output a hash.

 ### Disk Storage